help-AY/MDEF/docs/term1/01-Bootcamp.md

 with everything going on in our modern world, my mind got overwhelmed with feelings of unsettlement and anxiety.

-there is so much wrong with the world that we, as normal everyday people, can not control.
-OR so we think.
+there is so much wrong with the world that we, as normal everyday people, can not control or so we think.

 i found myself struggling to focus on just one issue, so i decided that my first fight would be with my own subconscious. the world is out of control, and that idea frightens me.